Wednesday, December 18, 2013

 On her boyfriend's bike.

-Monika: What would you recommend to transgender women that are afraid of early transition, discrimination and hatred?
+Monika: What advice would you give to transgender women who fear transitioning early due to discrimination and hatred?

 Maria: The only thing I can recommend is just staying true to your heart and never doubting your feelings no matter who tries to hold you down.
 And if it gets too hard, I know that there is always somewhere to turn, in Denmark I would recommend them to contact the LGBT community for some assistance.
+It’s important to remember that you’re never alone, there are always people who will support and uplift you, even when it feels like the world is against you.
+Finding a strong support system, whether online or in person, can make all the difference in staying resilient and confident in your journey.

 Maria: Right now I am just taking some classes to get some finals, studying at university, and trying to enjoy my life.
 I have no idea where I am in 5-7 years and I think I like it that way, it's thrilling not knowing what the future might bring.
+I just hope that whatever path I take, it leads to happiness and fulfillment.
+Life has a way of surprising us, and I’m excited to see where my journey takes me.

 Monika: Maria, thank you for the interview!